Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The beige 4 story facade of the Hawaii State Art Museum, with an arched arcade on the second floor.

-The Honolulu Museum of Art features a more world-wide and historic collection.
-It is generally not free, but the third Sunday of the month admission is free from 10:00 to 4:30.
-The Mayor’s Office of Culture and the Arts also features free exhibits by local artists and students throughout its public buildings.
-Admission is free Monday to Friday, from 08:00 to 04:30.
+The Honolulu Museum of Art offers a more global and historic collection and is generally not free, but admission is free on the third Sunday of the month from 10:00 to 4:30.
+The Mayor’s Office of Culture and the Arts also features free exhibits by local artists and students in its public buildings, open Monday to Friday from 08:00 to 04:30.

 Get a bit raucous.